On 4th October 2021, Yolt announced it is closing its accounts from 4th December 2021.

 What is Yolt?

-Yolt is an app that allows you to track all of your bank accounts (current, savings and credit cards) in one place using open banking.
-Yolt works in a similar way to Starling Bank and Monzo in that it tracks your spending, however, it is not a bank and so you cannot use it to spend money and it doesn't offer any additional banking services such as overdrafts or loans.
-Despite not being a bank Yolt has the 'strength and stability of a bank' and it is registered with ING bank N.V.
+Yolt is an app with a prepaid debit Mastercard that allows you to track all of your bank accounts (current, savings and credit cards) in one place using open banking.
+Yolt was launched in the UK in June 2017 and reached over 500,000 users within 18 months of launch.
+Since then it has expanded from 5 employees to over 100 and has also launched in France and Italy.
+Yolt gives consumers the 'power to be smart with their money' and it believes that its insights 'yolt' consumers into action.
+Yolt works in a similar way to Starling Bank and Monzo in that it tracks your spending.
+You can spend with Yolt, however it uses a prepaid card meaning you will need to top-up your Yolt card in order to use it for spending.
+Yolt is not a regulated bank and you cannot currently set up direct debits or regular payments and it doesn't offer any additional banking services such as overdrafts or loans.
+Despite not being a bank Yolt has the 'strength and stability of a bank' and it is registered with the FCA.

 How does Yolt work?

-Yolt tracks your account and spending using open banking, a practice that allows you to share your financial information with third-parties.
+Yolt is a banking app with a prepaid debit card that tracks your account and spending using open banking, a practice that allows you to share your financial information with third-parties.
 Open banking was introduced in the UK in January 2018 in order to give consumers control over their financial information.
-It allows third-party apps such as Yolt to synchronize your financial information, allowing you to manage your accounts safely and securely from one central location.
+It allows third-party apps such as Yolt to synchronise your financial information, allowing you to manage your accounts safely and securely from one central location.
+Yolt is now using Open banking and PDS2 (Payment Services Directive 2) and has stopped working with accounts that do not have APIs ready.
+This means that you may experience difficulty connecting all of your accounts to Yolt.

 Is open banking safe?

 Open banking uses third-party access which means that your financial login details are not shared, you simply give authority for third-parties to see your financial information.
 Third-party access is 'read-only' which means that those who you grant access are only authorised to view your information and your login details are never shared with them.
 Open banking is more secure than a process known as screen-scraping, which allows third-parties to pose as you and 'screen-scrape' your data.
 With screen-scraping, you are handing over your login details to a third-party which has the potential to expose you to fraud.
-Due to the potential for fraud, screen scraping is currently being phased out.
+Due to the potential for fraud, screen scraping is no longer allowed.

 How does Yolt use open banking?